JureCerar/wsl-wrappers/README.md

 wsl-wrappers init
 ```

 This adds WSL-Wrappers root directory (by default this is `%USERPROFILE%\wsl-wrappers`) to user's PATH.
-Then you can add, remove, and list wrappers with:
+Then you can add, remove, or list wrappers with:

 ```shell
 wsl-wrappers add jackhmmer